espocrm/documentation/docs/user-guide/documents.md

 ## Folders

-Folders allow to group documents.
+Folders allow to group Documents.
 Document Folders are presented as a hierarchical tree structure.
 Each folder can contain sub-folders.

 The Document Folder is a separate entity type.
 Access to it can be controlled by Roles.